Q. Which airport should I fly into for this tour?

 Q. What language is spoken in Antarctica?

 A. As a result of no single country having a claim over Antarctica, there is no official language.
-Having said that, English and Russian are common given that the U.S., Great Britain and Russia conduct a fair bit of scientific research on the continent.
-There are also bases operated by Chileans, Argentinians, the Czech Republic and more.
+Having said that, English and Russian are common given that the U.S., Great Britain and Russia conduct a fair bit of scientific research in Antarctica.
+There are also bases operated by Chileans, Argentinians, the Czech Republic as well as other countries.

 On our ship, the primary language spoken is English.
 But the expedition staff is comprised of an international crew and many other languages will be spoken on board.